Request a Quote

 Nitrates are one of many types of contaminates that Australians consume on a daily basis via the water supplies that run directly to homes and businesses throughout the country.
 Many Australians are unaware of this fact or even why nitrates are found in water supplies to begin with.
-Let alone what, If any health issues are associated with this contaminant.
-In this article we'll explain why nitrate is found in your water, and what you should do about it if you're concerned of the effect it may be having on your health.
+Let alone what, if any, health issues are associated with this contaminant.
+In this article, we'll explain why nitrate could be found in your drinking water and what you should do if you're concerned.

 Water supplies throughout Australia often come from groundwater, which naturally contains a variety of chemical compounds, amongst which can be nitrate.
 Most commonly nitrates may be found where the region local to the groundwater has had significant plant decay underground.
 Nitrates are created as a part of the decaying process, and are able to move relatively quickly and easily through soil, owing to how soluble they are.
 Alternatively groundwater cane become contaminated with higher levels of nitrates through animal waste run-off from dairies and feedlots, excessive use of fertilizers, or seepage of human sewage from private septic systems.

 It’s generally accepted that low levels of nitrates typically pose little threat to the majority of adults; however pregnant women, infants and those with a G6PD deficiency should take special care as to the monitoring of their water supplies.